Diffusion: Diffusion in the context of different disciplines

-The concept of diffusion is widely used in: physics (particle diffusion), chemistry, biology, sociology, economics, and finance (diffusion of people, ideas and of price values).
-However, in each case the substance or collection undergoing diffusion is "spreading out" from a point or location at which there is a higher concentration of that substance or collection.

 There are two ways to introduce the notion of diffusion: either a phenomenological approach starting with Fick's laws of diffusion and their mathematical consequences, or a physical and atomistic one, by considering the random walk of the diffusing particles.

 In the phenomenological approach, diffusion is the movement of a substance from a region of high concentration to a region of low concentration without bulk motion.
 According to Fick's laws, the diffusion flux is proportional to the negative gradient of concentrations.
 It goes from regions of higher concentration to regions of lower concentration.
 Sometime later, various generalizations of Fick's laws were developed in the frame of thermodynamics and non-equilibrium thermodynamics.

 From the atomistic point of view, diffusion is considered as a result of the random walk of the diffusing particles.
-In molecular diffusion, the moving molecules are self-propelled by thermal energy.
+In molecular diffusion, the moving molecules in a gas, liquid, or solid are self-propelled by kinetic energy.
 Random walk of small particles in suspension in a fluid was discovered in 1827 by Robert Brown, who found that minute particle suspended in a liquid medium and just large enough to be visible under an optical microscope exhibit a rapid and continually irregular motion of particles known as Brownian movement.
 The theory of the Brownian motion and the atomistic backgrounds of diffusion were developed by Albert Einstein.

 The concept of diffusion is typically applied to any subject matter involving random walks in ensembles of individuals.